Q. What education and/or training do you have that relates to your work?

 Q. What types of customers have you worked with?

 A. We perform local and long distance moves.
 We also provide commercial moving services for offices and warehousing facilities.
 Of course, the most common move is a local move (within a 30-40 mile raidus).
 We provide full pack and moves or can offer to move only one piece.
 We consider a long distance move to be anyting more than 2-3 hours away and usually do flat rate quotes for these.
 We will come to your home and do a thorough walk through and give you a quote the same day.
 We do not provide quotes based on weight.
 This is extremely hard to gauge and is not usually accurate.
 That is why we like to come meet with you in person and provide you with a quote that is firm and will not increase once you reach your destination.
-We have over 35 years of experience in the moving industry and we have been in business here in Tennessee for 14 years.
+We have over 35 years of experience in the moving industry and we have been in business here in Tennessee for over 20 years.

-Q. What advice do you have for a customer looking to hire a provider like you?
+Q. What advice would you give a customer looking to hire a provider in your area of work?

 A. Look for moving companies with experience and that can provide you with references.
 Always remember, "cheap" does not make for a good moving company.
 It is like anything else you buy - "You get what you pay for".
 It is always good to get at least three quotes when moving long distance.
 Again, remember, references are a good start and look up the company online to see if there are any negative things said about them.
 Hiring "laborers" off Craigslist is a very risky way to go when moving.
 You want your furniture to arrive in the same condition as it left.

 Q. What questions should customers think through before talking to professionals about their project?